-Android's vaunted flexibility extends to the multitude of music players available on the mobile platform.
+Android's vaunted flexibility extends to the multitude of music players available for your phone or tablet.
 Google Play Music offers traditional functionality and cloud streaming, and it's right there on your phone.
 But if you're looking for something more, you can turn to third-party apps — even one from Google rival Apple! — for greater customization, sound control and variety.
 Whether you're a casual listener or have thousands of songs to organize, here are our picks for the best music players on Android.
+(Image Credit: Shutterstock)

 Apple Music isn't just for iOS anymore.
 And even the most ardent Android fan would have to concede Apple's streaming service is pretty good.
 You get access to Beats One, your music playlists, and Apple’s catalogue of 30 million songs.
 This option is most likely going to appeal to those who generally stick close to Apple’s ecosystem, but it's nice to have the ability to throw an Android phone into the mix.
 Apple Music subscriptions cost $9.99 a month, but you can enjoy a three-month trial at the start.